hilmanski/onebitedev-hugo-old/content/posts/debug-javascript-in-iphone-device.md

 Open "Develop" menu, choose your device name, with URL currently open On your mac, now you can see full consoles output, includes warning, error or info

+## How to debug website on iPhone directly

+In your device, go to chrome://inspect
+Press start logging
+Open website you want to debug at another tab
+Check logs in previous tab
+(read chromium article about this)[https://blog.chromium.org/2019/03/debugging-websites-in-chrome-for-ios.html]